gnebbia/nmap_tutorial/README.md

 2. host B replies with a packet with SYN+ACK flags to A
 3. host A replies back with a packet with ACK flag

-this sequence is what is called “Three-way handshake”.
+this sequence is what is called "Three-way handshake".
 After the three-way handshake, data can flow and ACK packets can be sent as confirm, then when A wants to terminate (finish) the conversation, it sends a packet with the FIN flag, and B replies with a packet